-Cutter enjoys working with adults, adolescents, children and couples.
-He has training and experience working with a wide variety of issues, including depression, anxiety, bipolar disorder, trauma, life-adjustment, eating disorders and substance abuse.
+Cutter has training and experience working with a wide variety of issues, including depression, anxiety, bipolar disorder, trauma, life-adjustment, eating disorders and substance abuse.
 He tailors his approach to each individual client and believes the client-therapist relationship is vital to achieving change.
-Cutter has sought specialized training in Cognitive Behavioral Therapy.

-When working with couples and families he uses a Bowenian and Structural Family perspective to identify the larger issues that need addressing.
+When working with couples and families he uses Bowenian, structural, and Gottman-based perspectives to identify the larger issues that need addressing.
 His graduate studies involved an emphasis in couples and family counseling and he is comfortable treating LGBTQ couples as well.

 Cutter has worked in neuropsychology clinics providing psychological assessment services in addition to psychotherapy.
-He is proficient in performing personality assessments as an adjunct to therapy.
+He is proficient in performing psychological and personality assessments as an adjunct to therapy which helps him better understand unique situations.
 Cutter also sought specialized training in the treatment of young children utilizing Play Therapy.